 Super-Hero Genre of comics and

-A key difference is that Manga tend not to be colored, where Comic Books are.
+One distribution difference you may also notice is that Manga tend not to be colored, where Comic Books are.
 Some manga do include a few colored pages, but usually they are distributed in black & white (regardless if in a collected work or not).
-If they start uploading comics with color, I will happily retract my earlier statement about Comics being better to read online over Manga.
+If they start uploading manga with color, I will happily retract my earlier statement about Comics being better to read online over Manga.
 Besides the difference in color, one interesting thing about manga vs comic books are how Japanese manga are printed in a weekly magazine, which allows for someone to read multiple stories and all the different misadventures the characters have.
 American comics still haven't picked up on this concept, though each comic release is longer than a standard manga chapter with more details (and color).
 If you're like me and don't like the black & white graphics of manga, you can always wait a bit for an anime adaption (which happens often for popular works).

 One thing I noticed right away between Japan's Manga heroes (or any story that has competition) and American Comic Book heroes (like those of Marvel or DC), is that Japan's characters constantly get stronger, while the American counterparts tend to retain their same level of strength, seldom becoming stronger.
 If a hero in a comic book does get stronger, usually the changes don't last very long.
 For example, lets look at the famous

 Superman v Goku debate.
 First of all, if you don't know who they are, I don't know why you're still reading this.
 Second, there are many iterations of Superman, but only one of Goku.
 Yes Dragonball has had spin-offs (some we try to forget, looking at you GT), but there are no alternate Goku's or parallels.
 Now, if we pit both heroes against each other when they debuted, I doubt Goku could ever win.
 Now flash forward to where we are today.
 Goku in Super Saiyan Blue will take out Superman because of how much stronger Goku has become over the years.
 Don't believe me?
 Find a comic of Superman fighting a god, only to result in being 2 punches away from wiping out the entire reality.
 Okay sure Thanos has done stuff like that but it quickly gets dismissed and is no longer a strength he has.
 It's also fair to note while some American Heroes do get massive power upgrades (Spider Man has had a few, Thor recently became a Herald of Galactus, and Capt get's to lift things besides his hammer time to time), they won't always last or stay in the main-stream universe.
 Goku is still that strong and carries it with him for the rest of the series.

 Another interesting thing to point out is the longevity of American Comic Book characters vs Japanese Manga heroes.
 Let's look at a timeline for a second with one of my favorites, Captain America.
 He first appeared way back in 1941, and people still go out and buy his comics and watch his movies.
 Whenever things become to stagnant, things are refreshed, rebooted, and redone for better or for worse (Okay Cap being a Hydra agent falls under the for worse category).
 This is usually done in peculiar, very sci-fi ways.
 For example, Marvel reset their universe with their Secret Wars event which led to the overlap of the multiverse.
 This is just one way we see characters & concepts being refreshed for new readers to jump in the fun.
 Alternatively, Luffy from One Piece debuted in 1997 and is still looking for the treasure.
 The point is, American Comic heroes never seem to die, where a Japanese Manga will run as long as it can, conclude the story, and maybe, just maybe, get a spin-off instead.